-In close-packed nanoparticle monolayers, individual metallic or semiconducting particle cores are embedded in a matrix of interpenetrating ligand molecules that are attached to each core~\cite{nie_properties_2010,dong_binary_2010}.
-This organic matrix largely determines the sheet's mechanical properties.
+In nanoparticle monolayers, individual metallic or semiconducting particle cores are embedded in a matrix of interpenetrating ligand molecules that are bound to each core~\cite{nie_properties_2010,dong_binary_2010}, with the organic matrix largely determining the sheet's bulk mechanical properties.
 While these properties have been studied for sheets in planar geometries~\cite{mueggenburg_elastic_2007, gu_tolerance_2017,salerno_high_2014} and for cylindrical, scroll-like structures~\cite{Wang_strong_2015}, the ability of flat sheets to conform to surfaces with Gaussian curvature has received little attention~\cite{rupich_soft_2014}.
-Here, we investigate this by stamping monolayers of dodecane thiol-ligated gold nanoparticles onto surfaces formed by lattices of larger polystyrene (PS) spheres.
+Here, we investigate this by stamping monolayers of dodecanethiol-ligated gold nanoparticles onto surfaces formed by lattices of larger polystyrene (PS) spheres.

-The situation we address begins with pre-assembled flat sheets that deform as they are stamped against a highly curved surface, as illustrated in \Fig{fig_setup_sim}.
+The situation we address begins with pre-assembled flat sheets that deform as they are stamped against a highly curved surface, as illustrated in~\Fig{fig_setup_sim}.
 For nanometer-thin sheets, van der Waals forces generate adhesion that effectively immobilizes the nanoparticles as they come into contact with the substrate.
 Furthermore, in contrast to continuum elastic sheets, the discrete nanoparticle lattice allows for the formation and proliferation of defects in addition to straining, folding, and fracturing during the conformation process.

-The effect of strong pinning to the substrate results in strikingly different behavior than found for the equilibrium arrangement of interacting Brownian particles on spheres~\cite{irvine_pleats_2010,guerra_freezing_2018}, frustrated equilibrium conformations of macroscopic, continuum elastic sheets~\cite{mitchell_fracture_2017, hure_wrapping_2011}, or non-equilibrium growth of colloidal crystals on spherical interfaces~\cite{meng_elastic_2014}.
+The effect of strong pinning to the substrate results in strikingly different behavior from that of equilibrium arrangements of interacting Brownian particles on spheres~\cite{irvine_pleats_2010,guerra_freezing_2018}, frustrated equilibrium conformations of macroscopic, continuum elastic sheets~\cite{mitchell_fracture_2017, hure_wrapping_2011}, or non-equilibrium growth of colloidal crystals on spherical interfaces~\cite{meng_elastic_2014}.
 Because the pinned sheet cannot relax to minimize free energy, the effects of geometric frustration build up according to history-dependent, sequential rules.
 This sequential adhesion gives rise to qualitatively different stress fields in the sheet and suppresses wrinkling before the appearance of sharp folds.